ironfox-oss/IronFox/docs/FAQ.md

 **NOTE**: By default, IronFox blocks prompts from websites to enable web notifications.
 If you'd like to receive notifications from websites, you can re-enable notifications prompts by navigating to `Privacy and security` -> `Site settings` -> `Permissions` -> `Notification` in settings, and selecting `Ask to allow`.

 **NOTE**: To receive notifications while IronFox is in the background, [**GrapheneOS** users might unfortunately need to disable the `Dynamic code loading via storage` exploit protection for IronFox](https://gitlab.com/ironfox-oss/IronFox/-/issues/124).
 You can do this by navigating to IronFox's `App info` *(You can get there by holding IronFox's app icon and selecting `App info`, or by navigating to `Settings` -> `Apps`, and finding + selecting `IronFox`), navigating to `Exploit protection` -> `Dynamic code loading via storage`, and selecting `Allowed`)*.

+## Why are certain preferences locked?

+Due to the nature of Fenix *(Firefox for Android)*'s design, Gecko preferences don't quite work the same as they do on Firefox for Desktop/how you may expect.

+For background, Firefox for Desktop is very deeply integrated with the Gecko engine.
+Many Gecko preferences directly control/influence UI behavior and elements, and UI settings/behavior itself also directly influences Gecko preferences/behavior.

+For Fenix, this is **not** the case.
+Gecko is implemented through [the separate `Engine-Gecko` library](https://searchfox.org/firefox-main/source/mobile/android/android-components/components/browser/engine-gecko/README.md), which itself implements [the separate `GeckoView` library](https://mozilla.github.io/geckoview/)... this provides multiple degrees of separation between the browser frontend/UI and the Gecko engine backend.

+What this means for users is that while Fenix's UI frontend/UI settings *can*, and often *do*, modify Gecko preferences: this only goes that one way.
+Gecko preferences are limited to controlling the behavior of the underlying browser engine itself, and they can't directly modify Fenix's behavior like they would on Desktop.

+This can be problematic, as it means that Fenix settings can get out of sync with Gecko preferences.
+For example, from Fenix's UI settings, a user could leave the `Cookie Banner Blocker in private browsing` toggle enabled, while setting the `cookiebanners.service.mode.privateBrowsing` pref from `about:config` to `0` *(Disabled)*.
+As you might imagine, the Fenix setting and Gecko preference not matching like this can lead to unexpected behavior and bugs/glitches.

+Another concern is that Gecko preferences controlled by Fenix settings like this are also *reset* on every browser launch.
+Back to the previous example: A user might set the `cookiebanners.service.mode.privateBrowsing` pref to `0` from `about:config`, and it might look like it works to disable the feature *(like it does on ex.
+Firefox for Desktop)*.
+However, unbeknownst to them, if they left the `Cookie Banner Blocker in private browsing` UI setting enabled, the pref would simply reset back to `1` *(Enabled)* the next time they launch the browser, and the feature would remain enabled *(despite them wishing to disable it)*.

+It's actually in large part due to these reasons that Mozilla disables access to `about:config` on standard Firefox releases.
+Of course, we disagree with Mozilla's approach here, and believe that preventing access to the `about:config` is an unacceptable compromise for user freedom and control.

+So, to mitigate the concerns detailed above, Gecko preferences controlled by UI settings will appear locked in `about:config`. **The preferences can still be modified by users**, but this ensures that the prefs are only set by their proper, corresponding UI toggle(s), and it ensures that the Gecko preferences always remain in sync with the frontend/Fenix's settings.

 ## Why isn't Resist Fingerprinting (RFP) enabled?